mehdibo/Codeigniter-recaptcha/CONTRIBUTING.md

 ## Guidelines

-Before we look into how, here are the guidelines.
-If your Pull Requests fail to pass these guidelines it will be declined and you will need to re-submit when you’ve made the changes.
-This might sound a bit tough, but it is required for maintaining code quality.
+Here are the guidelines to follow when submitting a pull request.

 ### Documentation